 People are more isolated than ever—and it’s not because of their phones.

-Smoking kills, but not as much as loneliness.
 The loneliness epidemic is real—and Gen Z feels it the most.
-While the influx of technology might seem like an easy explanation—thanks in part to the all-too clichéed images of young people staring at their phones, ignoring the potential IRL connections around them—researchers say that that’s not the case.
+If you’re looking for an easy explanation, it might be tempting to blame modern technology—keeping us isolated on our phones instead of out in the ‘real world’—but researchers say that’s not the case.
 Rather, other factors like the erosion of neighbourhoods, decreased church attendance, and splitting of families are more likely the causes of decreasing socialization.

 The number of teens who spend time with their friends nearly every day has decreased by 40 percent between 2000 and 2015, and they’re feeling the effects.
 42 percent have felt depressed because they’ve felt alone.
 And they’re not the only ones—32% of people 55 years or older say they’ve felt the same.